Targeted Investments in Research and Conservation

 NO WAY!
 Harbor Watch is a water quality research and education program working to study local waterways and stop sewage pollution at its source, protecting Long Island Sound.
 Harbor Watch's team of staff, students, and volunteers patrols hundreds of river, stream, and harbor field sites every 2 weeks, testing thousands of water samples for bacteria and providing actionable data to towns to stop pollution.
 Through education programs, they also train more than 50 high school and college students each year, providing hands-on field and laboratory training to the next generation of environmental stewards, at no cost to the student participants.

-Select "Harbor Watch" when selecting your coffee to designate your $1 per bag to research and conservation, which will enable the team to run additional bacteria tests in their laboratory and track down sewage pollution!
+Select "Harbor Watch" when selecting your coffee and/or tea to designate your $1 per unit to research and conservation, which will enable the team to run additional bacteria tests in their laboratory and track down sewage pollution!
 Click the button below to learn more about this important work, and thank you for your support!

 The Amphibian Foundation Partnership